What is the difference between PDM and PLM

 • Your primary goal is to manage CAD files and technical product data.

-• Your organization is small or medium-sized with limited lifecycle needs.
+• Your organisation is small or medium-sized with limited life-cycle needs.

 Choose PLM if: